 Being from the UK I am not familiar with the likes of Craigslist or any other American based auction-style websites, so for the purpose of this example I will use eBay.
 Of course, not all guitars on eBay are used and as such it can be a great alternative source of new guitars.

-Head over to your country’s eBay, find the guitar section and enter these search terms into the search box at the top – “(left,lefty,lh/l/h,southpaw) ½”.
+Head over to your country’s eBay, find the guitar section and enter these search terms into the search box at the top without quotes – “(left,lefty,lh/l/h,southpaw) ½”.
+Be careful to enter these terms in the general ‘guitar’ section and not the ‘left handed’ section as many sellers will list in different categories.
 If you’ve read my eBay Guide you will understand exactly how to make the most of the results.

 ½ Sized Left Handed Acoustic Guitars